|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 Course Content & Sample Itinerary

 We pride ourselves in running a fast paced and high quality schedule.
 Every course is different depending upon the group, other trips on the water and sometimes the weather.
-The following is a sample outline of what your guide school might be like and the topics we may cover.
+The following is a sample of what your guide school might be like and the topics we may cover.

 The Day Before Your Course…